 In 2011, the Georgia General Assembly funded a multi-year evaluation of the program.
 The evaluation is being conducted by researchers from Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill.
 Data on the first two phases of the study have been released and demonstrate significant gains for children participating in the program across all domains of learning.
 Currently, the researchers are following a representative sample of children who attended Georgia's Preschool Program through third grade.
-Results from the preschool and kindergarten year have been released.
-In addition to these evaluations, DECAL also has commissioned studies related to professional development for Georgia's Preschool Program teachers and summer transition.
+Results from the preschool, kindergarten, and first grade years have been released.
+In addition to these evaluations, DECAL also has commissioned studies related to professional development for Georgia's Preschool Program teachers and summer transition program.

 Budgetary constraints in the preschool program during the 2011-2012 school year resulted in several changes.
-The program was cut by 20 days, though this was eliminated by the 2013-2014 year, returning the program to its 180-day schedule.
-Other changes included a teacher-student ratio of 1:11 being allowed, and the maximum class size became 22 students.
+The program was cut by 20 days, though this reduction was eliminated by the 2013-2014 year, returning the program to its 180-day schedule.
+Other changes, still in place, included a teacher-student ratio of 1:11 being allowed, and the maximum class size became 22 students.

-ACCESS RANKINGS
+ACCESS RANKINGS 4-YEAR-OLDS

-4-YEAR-OLDS 3-YEAR-OLDS

-8 None Served
+None Served

 RESOURCE RANKINGS

-STATE SPENDING ALL REPORTED SPENDING
+STATE ALL REPORTED

-28 37
+SPENDING SPENDING

-TOTAL BENCHMARKS MET
+TOTAL BENCHMARKS MET CURRENT STANDARDS

-CURRENT STANDARDS NEW STANDARDS

-8 6